Along the Wild Atlantic Way

 8

-Cycle to the pier in Rossaveal to take the ferry (ticket not included) to the island of Inishmore (the biggest of the 3 Aran Islands).
+Cycle to the pier in Rossaveal to take the ferry to the island of Inishmore (the biggest of the 3 Aran Islands).
 The island is very rich in historic and pre-historic sites and highlights include the cliff top fort of Dun Angheos, the Seven Churches and the coast road to the west of the port village of Kilronan.
 The island is famous for the knitwear that bears the Aran name.
 Spend the night on the island to get a feel for island life.

 (38km/24mls climb 189m – additional cycling on the island)